 Informal resolutions may not involve a full investigation and may occur at any time prior to a determination of responsibility under the formal resolution process.
-Informal resolution will not be offered for cases where an employee is the Respondent and the Complainant is a student.
+Informal resolutions require a trained mediator who is not a part of the decision-making process, conflict resolution process, the parties will agree appropriate remedies.
+Failure to abide by the accord can result in appropriate action.

 The College will obtain written consent from all parties.
-Informal resolution processes are not a condition of enrollment/continued enrollment or employment/continued employment.
-The College will provide to the parties a written notice disclosing the allegations, the requirements of the informal resolution process.
-While sanctions cannot be issued by the College as a result of the conflict resolution process, the parties will agree appropriate remedies.
-Failure to abide by the accord can result in appropriate responsive actions.
-Informal resolution will not be a mechanism used to address reports of sexual violence or coerced/forced behavior of any kind or if there is evidence of pattern of misconduct or a perceived threat of further harm to the community.
+Informal resolution processes are not a condition of enrollment/continued enrollment oremployment/continued employment.
+The College will provide the parties a written notice disclosing the allegations, the requirements of the informal resolution process.
+While sanctions cannot be issued by the College because of the

-At any time during an informal resolution process prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.
+At any time during an informal resolution process prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the complaint.

-Formal Resolution - Grievance Procedure
+Formal Resolution